Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-crs-patch-agent-vincent.md

 As mentioned in the previous post, our strategy for patching is to prepare multiple agents to ensure both the robustness and correctness of the system.
 To this end, we developed various patch agents, each specialized for different LLM models and tools.

-In this post, we would like to introduce the challenge that our patch team has struggle with and Vincent agent, one of the patch agents running under our ensemble-based patching system that addresses the challenge.
+In this post, we would like to introduce Vincent agent, one of the patch agents running under our ensemble-based patching system.

 ## Right Root cause, Wrong Patches